Co-Habitee’s Right To Inherit

-Legal advice on a co-habitees right to inherit from our family law solicitors in Dublin 9
+Legal advice on a co-habitees right to inherit from our Family Law Solicitors, MB Solicitors, in Dublin 9.

 What is a co-habitee?

 A co-habitee is one or 2 adults who;

 - live together as a couple in an intimate and committed relationship

 - who are not related to each other, within the permitted degrees of relationship

 A co-habitee unlike a spouse does not have an automatic right to inherit.To be a qualified co-habitee a person must be in a relationship of co-habitation with another adult and immediately before the time that the relationship ended was living with the other adult as a couple for a period of;

 - 2 years or more where they are parents of 1 or more dependent children